-I hate tights.
+hate tights.
 Or perhaps it would be more accurate to say that, although I am unaware of having wronged tights in any way, tights hate me.

 I go without tights for as much of the year as I can bear, but in the colder months there is no option but to start wearing the buggers again, and thus my hatred for tights (or ‘fucklegs’, as I think of them) crests in a series of little waves throughout the winter, each thicker, blacker and more sepulchral than the last.
 The Filthy Comma does not often post product reviews (although see my thoughts on the Russell Hobbs 18617 Easy Plug and Wind Iron (With Extra-Long Flex) as described in Iron Get Hot Now).
 Here we have a case in which brands are largely ignored; rather, the garment itself is called into question.
-As 1066 And All That notes of King John (he had no redeeming features), is there anything at all to be said in favour of tights?
+Just as 1066 And All That notes of King John that he had no redeeming features, is there anything at all to be said in favour of tights?
 Is there such a thing as a pair of tights that actually do the job they were made to do, or are they all bastards?
 And if they are, how is one to clothe one’s legs in winter?
 These are the questions we shall seek to answer.

 It seems to me that the reasons to hate tights are manifold, various and entirely obvious, but for the benefit of any readers not familiar with the Anti-Christ and His works, my reasons are as follows.

 i.
 Tights do not stay on my body.